 Can the risks of volcanic eruptions be reduced?

-Volcanoes are natural hazards that can be unpredictable, there are a number of strategies that are used to reduce the risk.
+Volcanoes are natural hazards that can be unpredictable; several strategies are used to reduce the risk.

-There are a number of ways the risk of volcanic eruptions can be monitored.
-Prior to volcanic eruptions, volcanoes tend to change shape as magma rises through them.
+There are several ways the risk of volcanic eruptions can be monitored.
+Before volcanic eruptions, volcanoes tend to change shape as magma rises through them.
 Tiltmeters and satellites (through GPS) are used to detect changes in the surface shape of a volcano.

 Tiltmeter on Mau Loa, Hawaai

-Monitoring levels of gas around the volcano, such as radon and sulphur gases, are also used as these are often released prior to volcanic activity.
+Monitoring levels of gas around the volcano, such as radon and sulphur gases, are also used as these are often released before volcanic activity.
 Thermal heat sensors can be utilised to detect changes in the surface temperature of the volcano.
-As magma rises this causes an increase in surface temperature of the volcano.
-As magma rises this can cause small earthquakes.
-Seismometers and lasers are used to monitor the earth movements that can often occur prior to a volcanic eruption.
+As magma rises, this causes an increase in the surface temperature of the volcano.
+As magma rises, this can cause small earthquakes.
+Seismometers and lasers are used to monitor the earth movements that can often occur before a volcanic eruption.

 In the past, a range of techniques have been used to protect settlements from the risk of a volcanic eruption with mixed results.
 The US airforce has dropped bombs on advancing lava flows in Hawaii in a bid to re-direct the flow away from settlements.
 The aim was to destroy tubes below the ground through which lava was flowing.
 In practice, while the bombs created craters in parts of the tubes, they were very quickly filled with lava.